The quirky older man who lives in the bush and grows incredible finger limes.

-The token black dude who sells all the cool spices that no one else has heard the name of, let alone tried.
+The Caribbean dude who sells all the cool spices that no one else has heard the name of, let alone tried.

 You should visit that person’s stall.
 And buy galangal, kaffir lime leaves, lemongrass, and fresh chillies.
 As soon as humanly possible.

 Why?
 You ask.
 Oh sweet reader, because then you can make Tom Yum soup, which is possibly the most delicious symphony of sweet, sour, salty, spicy, and something-I-can’t-describe-in-words, imaginable.

 A longing to be back in Thailand, my second home, and